Climate Code Clinic

 “Speaking to you guys is way quicker than Googling it, and generally more successful”.

-What is a code clinic?
+What is a Climate Code Clinic?

 Code Clinics are bookable on-demand software consultation/support sessions run by the ICCS RSE team.
-They are open to anyone affiliated with a VESRI programme looking to get help with programming problems and general advice on best practice.

 At each session, members of the RSE will be available to review code, advise, troubleshoot and suggest ways to improve your computational workflows.

-- Looking for help with a coding problem.
+- Looking for help with a coding problem

-- Wanting to explore possible ways to improve your code?
+- Wanting to explore possible ways to improve your code

-- Looking for ways to make your code or workflows more reproducible.
+- Looking for ways to make your code or workflows more reproducible

 - Looking to improve performance of your code or understanding the step of how to profile.

-- Wanting to automate a task?
+- Wanting to automate a task

-- Unsure of which software tools to use for your project?
+- Unsure of which software tools to use for your project

-- Need help with version control?
+- Looking for help with version control

-- Want to know more about making your code open and/or citable?
+- Want to know more about making your code open and/or citable

 - Seeking informal mentoring (by requesting regular help sessions).